This is a living archive last updated

 In short, a facility of this scale and technical complexity would not only place significant strain on our local volunteer department, but could also divert critical resources away from the immediate needs of our community and neighboring jurisdictions.

-Once the center is fully operational, how many gallons of water are estimated to be used and the percentage from each source?
+Once this projected data center is fully operational, how many gallons of water are estimated to be used and the percentage from each source?
 How many gallons of waste water is estimated to be treated on site and discharged into retention ponds and local creeks?

 What is the estimated total projected cost of this completed project?